Lawani-EJ/class-notes/README.md

 # Path Variables
 Another way of passing request data to an API is path variables.
 A path variable is a dynamic section of a path and it is often used for ID's and entity names such as usernames.

+# Path Variable syntax
+The path variable comes immediately after a slash in the path, for example, the GitHubAPI allows you to search for GitHub users by providing a username in the path in place of ```{username}``` below: